bueler/p4pdes/README.md

 ### PDF of the book

-An early draft PDF, containing approximations of the first seven chapters, is at the `book.pdf` link at [the most recent release](https://github.com/bueler/p4pdes/releases).
+An early draft PDF, containing approximations of the first seven chapters, is at the `book.pdf` link at [releases](https://github.com/bueler/p4pdes/releases).
+It is seriously out of date.
 Please contact the author for a more recent PDF draft.